This blog is my resignation from a job I’ve held my whole life.

 I never say no—at least not when I know the answer wanted is yes.

-The answer wanted this time was yes, and I said no, because that was the true answer, the honest answer, the Right Thing To Do answer.
+The answer wanted this time was yes, and I said no, because that was the true answer, the honest answer, the Right Thing To Do for myself answer.
 I said it repeatedly to the two people whom I love best in all the world.
 There was upset, and outrage, and fury.
 There was a scene, not a violent smash-the-dishes-scene but a verbal scene, the kind I’ve spent my whole life trying desperately to avoid, the kind of scene that makes me want to run out the door and throw up somewhere.
 The word “betrayal” was used.
 But something about the whole situation woke up a deep streak of stubbornness in my nature and I just kept saying no.

 I laid awake all night crying, telling myself now I was truly alone, as these two who heard “no” from me are the center of my heart.

 But the next day I asked one of them if he still loved me, even though I said no.

 Now, bear with me while I explain what all this has to do with this blog.

 I’m a writer.
 I’ve got a finished manuscript, another started, and am exploring the hair-raising process of getting published.
 I’ve always been a writer, since I was a child, but I’ve always tried to stifle it, hide it, ignore it and otherwise amputate the desire to do it from my life.

 Because I find I can’t write anything but the truth.